HowTo: Node Red – Switch the Raspberry Pi screen on and off

 Requirements

-So that you can install new nodes and import NodeRed code, NodeRed should of course already be installed.
+To be able to import the NodeRed code, NodeRed should of course already be installed.

 How to prepare a RaspberryPi and then install NodeRed on it is described in the following articles.